 Rule – 5 The auxiliaries ‘have to’ and ‘used to prefer the adverb before them.

-Ex. – I often have to go to college by walk.
+Ex. – I often have to go to college on a walk.

 He never used to agree with me.